Internet Archive: Digitizing sponsors for books

 Many large institutional sponsors have helped the Internet Archive provide millions of scanned publications (text items).
-Some sponsors that have digitized large quantities of texts include the University of Toronto's Robarts Library, the University of Alberta Libraries, the University of Ottawa, the Library of Congress, Boston Library Consortium member libraries, the Boston Public Library, the Princeton Theological Seminary Library, and many others.
+Some sponsors that have digitized large quantities of texts include the University of Toronto's Robarts Library, University of Alberta Libraries, University of Ottawa, Library of Congress, Boston Library Consortium member libraries, Boston Public Library, Princeton Theological Seminary Library, and many others.

 In 2017, the MIT Press authorized the Internet Archive to digitize and lend books from the press's backlist, with financial support from the Arcadia Fund.
 A year later, the Internet Archive received further funding from the Arcadia Fund to invite some other university presses to partner with the Internet Archive to digitize books, a project called "Unlocking University Press Books".

-The Library of Congress created numerous handle system identifiers that pointed to free digitized books in the Internet Archive.
+The Library of Congress created numerous Handle System identifiers that pointed to free digitized books in the Internet Archive.
 The Internet Archive and Open Library are listed on the Library of Congress website as a source of e-books.